 - only keep the data for as long as they need it

 - the secure erasure of the data

 - and under no circumstances use the data for marketing or additional purposes.

-You can download the latest version of The Data Privacy Periodic Table by clicking the button below.
+You can download the latest version of The Data Privacy Periodic Table by clicking below

 As always, let us know of any suggestions, disagreements or recommendations.
 This is an open and live project that actively seeks input and is regularly updated as things change.